speedyquills/speedyquills/README.md

 vessel/rosy/ames or genesis/contagious - 18 yo w a job

-artist sapphic fiaspec she/it/one only please
+artist poly sapphic she/it/one only

 i can and will make u gift skins and u can do the same for me if u want to

-i'm a really big fan of yma lord x & no more innocence , i yume w them too
+i'm a really big fan of no more innocence , i yume w her too

+i also really like you must answer, please listen to it.

 read my rentry when it's finished maybe